 When requested to prepare fiduciary accountings

-, I would first ask the following questions:
+, I would first ask the following basic questions:

 - What will the fiduciary accountings be used for?

 - Are they going to be filed in court?

 - What is the time period of account?

 The answer to questions 1 and 2, would determine the level of detail required of the accountings.
 There are formal and informal accountings, in which each has its pros and cons.
 I would recommend formal accountings just in case trust issues arise in the future.

 Formal accountings are usually in a format that meet the standards of probate court.
 Using the court accounting standards should provide adequate information on the financial state of the trust and indicate the property and liabilities the fiduciary is responsible to the following parties: